sindresorhus/weechat-notification-center/readme.md

 ![](screenshot.png)

-> [WeeChat](http://www.weechat.org) script to pass highlights and private messages to the OS X 10.8+ Notification Center.
+> [WeeChat](https://weechat.org) script to pass highlights and private messages to the OS X Notification Center

 ## Install